jaabell/jaabell/content/pages/01about.md

 <img src="/images/me.jpeg" alt="It's me.
 Jose!" align="left" hspace="15" vspace="15"/>

-I am a chilean professor working at [Universidad de los Andes][] within the *Civil Infrastructure Systems* group of the [School of Engineering and Applied Sciences]().
+I am a chilean professor working at [Universidad de los Andes][] within the *Civil Infrastructure Systems* group of the [School of Engineering and Applied Sciences](ing.uandes.cl).

-My research focuses on the study of linear and nonlinear structure-soil systems under earthquake loading, through modeling and simulation.
+My main research focuses on the study of structure-soil systems under earthquake loading, through modeling and simulation.
 An important aspect of my research is that I place strong emphasis on the correct description of seismic wave propagation from source to site.

 A major goal for me is to leverage the use of high-performance computing as the enabling technology that will allow the profession to move forward in terms of the power of analysis available to engineers.